Welsh-language literature: Other figures

-Early Modernism in Welsh Poetry: 1910s-1940s
+Testing boundaries: Poetry 1910–1940

 However much it represented a reaction against the literary traditions of the previous century, the poetic revival of the early 20th century, as expressed in the poetry of all the aforementioned figures in the period, was fundamentally Romantic in its aesthetic in the same way as much of the literature of the 19th century had been.
-By the second decade of the century however, and particularly after the war, poets were increasingly transgressing the expectations of romanticism and beginning to take the first steps into modernism or at least post-romanticism.
-In this context it is possible to see Hedd Wyn's awdl of 1917 as something of a swansong for Romanticism in this context; it has been described by Alan Llwyd as "the last great poem of the Romantic movement".
+By the second decade of the century, however, and particularly after the war, poets were increasingly transgressing the expectations of romanticism and beginning to take the first steps into modernism or at least post-romanticism.
+In this context it is possible to see Hedd Wyn's awdl of 1917 as something of a swan song for Welsh Romanticism; it has been described by Alan Llwyd as "the last great poem of the Romantic movement".